Biggest Music Festivals on the Planet

 Fun fact: Eco-conscious attendees can enjoy “green camping,” pitching a tent in a campsite that’s completely self-regulating.

-17. Outside Lands Music and Arts Festival, USA
+17. Outside Lands Music and Arts Festival, United States

 Held annually in Golden Gate Park, this San Francisco institution has been a wild success since it started in 2008.
 Since then, it has brought in some of the biggest names in music, including The Black Eyed Peas, Pearl Jam and Kings of Leon.

-16. Coachella Valley Music and Arts Festival, USA
+16. Coachella Valley Music and Arts Festival, United States

 Number of attendees: 250,000